khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

          nw%e%"primary.sdp" <- primary.sdp #update edge-attribute "primary.sdp"

 ```
+## Next steps
-## Next step: Steps wrapped in function, tested wrapper function.
+   * Steps wrapped in function, tested wrapper function.
 Now., review scenario table.
 If new things need to be coded, code them.
 If not, assemble pieces to simulate interventions.
+   * 16 Oct 14: separated "test&treat" from identification of primary SDP; coded test and treat; debugged test and treat; modified infecvitiy due to reduced UI in "transmission_d10_sdp.R". need to debug "transmission_d10_sdp.R". "assign.infectivity_d4.R" does not need change